 CFCM's primary function is the administration of component, or segregated, funds under the Community Foundation umbrella.
 Each fund has a donor (or donors), who makes a strategic gift to open a fund with the Community Foundation to help enable them to achieve their charitable goals.
-A fund may be opened by an individual or family to assist with their routine giving, or to create a legacy, or by a business that wants to find an effective and easy way to put funding into communities, or by a donor who wants to memorialize a loved one with a scholarship fund, or by a municipality seeking another avenue for revenue or oversight for a designated purpose, among other funds that can be established.
+A fund may be opened by an individual or family to assist with their routine giving, or to create a legacy, or by a business that wants to find an effective and easy way to put funding into communities, or by a donor who wants to memorialize a loved one with a scholarship fund, or by a municipality seeking another avenue for revenue or oversight for a designated purpose-these are examples of the many types and purposes of funds that can be established.